Aquifer

-An aquifer is an underground layer of water-bearing, permeable rock, rock fractures, or unconsolidated materials (gravel, sand, or silt).
-Groundwater from aquifers can be extracted using a water well.
+An aquifer is an underground layer of water-bearing material consisting of permeable or fractured rock, or of unconsolidated materials (gravel, sand, or silt).
 Aquifers vary greatly in their characteristics.
 The study of water flow in aquifers and the characterization of aquifers is called hydrogeology.
-Related terms include aquitard, which is a bed of low permeability along an aquifer, and aquiclude (or aquifuge), which is a solid, impermeable area underlying or overlying an aquifer, the pressure of which could create a confined aquifer.
-The classification of aquifers is as follows: Saturated versus unsaturated; aquifers versus aquitards; confined versus unconfined; isotropic versus anisotropic; porous, karst, or fractured; transboundary aquifer.
+Related concepts include aquitard, a bed of low permeability along an aquifer, and aquiclude (or aquifuge), a solid and impermeable region underlying or overlying an aquifer, the pressure of which could lead to the formation of a confined aquifer.
+Aquifers can be classified as saturated versus unsaturated; aquifers versus aquitards; confined versus unconfined; isotropic versus anisotropic; porous, karst, or fractured; and transboundary aquifer.

-Challenges for using groundwater include: overdrafting (extracting groundwater beyond the equilibrium yield of the aquifer), groundwater-related subsidence of land, groundwater becoming saline, groundwater pollution.
+Groundwater from aquifers is sustainably harvested by humans through the use of qanats leading to a well.
+This groundwater is mainly used for agricultral purposes but is used for other reasons such as home use, industrial use and is sometimes used as a source of renewable energy.
+Groundwater is a major source of fresh water for many regions, although it can present various challenges for the environment, such as overdrafting (extracting groundwater beyond the equilibrium yield of the aquifer), groundwater-related subsidence of land, and the salinization or pollution of the groundwater.

 Properties

 Depth

 Aquifers occur from near-surface to deeper than 9000 m.
-Those closer to the surface are not only more likely to be used for water supply and irrigation, but are also more likely to be replenished by local rainfall.
-Although aquifers are sometimes characterized as "underground rivers or lakes," they are actually porous rock saturated with water.
+Those closer to the surface are not only more likely to be used for water supply and irrigation, but are also more likely to be replenished by local rainfall.Although aquifers are sometimes characterized as "underground rivers or lakes," they are actually porous rock saturated with water.

 Many desert areas have limestone hills or mountains within them or close to them that can be exploited as groundwater resources.
 Part of the Atlas Mountains in North Africa, the Lebanon and Anti-Lebanon ranges between Syria and Lebanon, the Jebel Akhdar in Oman, parts of the Sierra Nevada and neighboring ranges in the United States' Southwest, have shallow aquifers that are exploited for their water.
 Overexploitation can lead to the exceeding of the practical sustained yield; i.e., more water is taken out than can be replenished.

 Along the coastlines of certain countries, such as Libya and Israel, increased water usage associated with population growth has caused a lowering of the water table and the subsequent contamination of the groundwater with saltwater from the sea.

-In 2013 large freshwater aquifers were discovered under continental shelves off Australia, China, North America and South Africa.
+In 2013 large freshwater aquifers were discovered under continental shelves of Australia, China, North America and South Africa.
 They contain an estimated half a million cubic kilometers of "low salinity" water that could be economically processed into potable water.
 The reserves formed when ocean levels were lower and rainwater made its way into the ground in land areas that were not submerged until the ice age ended 20,000 years ago.
 The volume is estimated to be 100 times the amount of water extracted from other aquifers since 1900.